Blog Post

 Wainwright, in his excavations of Durrington Walls, discovered lots of them.
 These postholes would make a natural landing area for boats, mooring up for Woodhenge when the waters fell in the Neolithic period.

-Water was also reported by Mike Parker-Pearson in his excavations of the site in 2009 when they located ancient springs in the centre of Durrington.
+Water was also reported by Mike Parker-Pearson during his excavations of the site in 2009, when he located ancient springs in the centre of Durrington.
 A strange place to put a settlement, where you are building houses – unless, like Much Farm, these houses were on stilts and the waters were underneath the house.
-These ‘crannogs’ are found throughout Britain and are dated from the Bronze Age – but there is no reason not to believe that this boat society would have been the first to use these aquatic houses as the perfect mooring platform for their boats.
+These ‘crannogs’ are found throughout Britain and date to the Bronze Age, but there is no reason not to believe that this boat society would have been the first to use these aquatic houses as the perfect mooring platforms for their boats.

 MPP's model of Durrington Walls showing the internal ditches and springs within